NQCD/NQCDynamics.jl/docs/src/initialconditions/dynamicaldistribution.md

 # Storing and sampling distributions

-In order to perform ensembles of trajectories, it is useful to have a convenient way to generate distributions of velocities and positions which can be sampled to initialise trajectories.
+When running an ensemble of trajectories, sampling a distribution of velocities and positions may be desired.

 We provide the [`DynamicalDistribution`](@ref InitialConditions.DynamicalDistribution)
-type which can be used to store initial velocities and positions:
+type to store initial velocities and positions:
 ```@setup distribution
 using NonadiabaticMolecularDynamics
 ```